qor/qor/example/tutorial/bookstore/README.md

 	Admin = admin.New(&qor.Config{DB: Pub.DraftDB()})   // with publish
 	Admin.AddResource(Pub)

-You have now a *"Publish"* menu: Changes you make on *publishable* objects are not going online right away.
+You now have a *Publish* menu: Changes you make on *publishable* objects do not appear in the front end until they are *published*.
 Add an author and/or a book and check out the [Publish section](http://localhost:9000/admin/publish):

 ![qor_publish](https://raw.githubusercontent.com/qor/qor/docs_and_tutorial/example/tutorial/bookstore/screenshots/qor_publish.png)

 You can select the changes you want to publish (check out the "View Diff" link to see changes) and then either publish them to the live DB or discard them.

-You can check that before bublishing the first time your `authors` table should be empty, while `authors_draft` contains the contents you see in QOR admin.
+You can check that before publishing the first time your `authors` table should be empty, while `authors_draft` contains the contents you see in the QOR admin.
 After publishing these contents get copied to the live `authors` table.